 Before you can evict a tenant in Baltimore, you have to notify him or her that they have failed to pay rent for a given month.
 It’s important to do this as soon as you’re lawfully able, as the process that follows will be long enough without any additional delays.

 To file a failure-to-pay rent notice, you must submit a written complaint to the District Court with details such as the amount of rent due and the court costs you’re expecting the tenant to pay.
 The rent notice will give your renter a court date, so they can defend themselves, should they wish to do so.
 The court date is usually about two or three weeks out from the date of filing.

 Why Working with BMG Baltimore Makes a Difference

-Bay Management Group in Baltimore, MD files failure-to-pay notices on all tenants after the 8th of each month if a tenant hasn’t paid rent.
+Bay Property Management Group in Baltimore, MD files failure-to-pay notices on all tenants after the 8th of each month if a tenant hasn’t paid rent.
 We monitor payments scrupulously and act immediately.
 We appear in court on your behalf, so you don’t have to take time out of your busy day.

 Step 2: Obtaining the Warrant of Restitution